 When the Pig Came Home:A Junction deli that packs a big punch: think porchetta with rapini and hearty peameal bacon and oozy egg breakfast sandwiches (much better than the St. Lawrence Market).
 Potential drawback: They are working through some space ventilation issues.

 Simit & Chai Co.:One of my favourite spots on King Street West for Turkish bagels and Turkish coffee.
+They now have a bougier brunch spot called Pasaj which is not bad either.
 Potential drawback: This is a stylish spot for Instagrammers and their friends to camp out in.

 Seven Lives: The authentic Mexican flavours of this taco stand have made them the most famous in Kensington Market (and there are a few!).
 Potential drawback: No surprise but there is basically no seating.